-The Danish ATP Act lays down objectives and frameworks for ATP's governance.
 ATP is managed by a Board of Representatives, a Supervisory Board and a Chief Executive Officer (CEO).
 The organisation of ATP's senior management is illustrated in Chart C.1.

 The composition of ATP's Board of Representatives and Supervisory Board reflects the so called Danish model under which the employees and employers have a say in the labour political process.
-The Board of Representatives comprises 15 employer representatives, 15 employee representatives and a Chairman.
+The Board of Representatives comprises 15 employer representatives, 15 employee representatives and a Chairman as appointed by the Board of Representatives.
 The Chairman must not be affiliated with any employee or employer organisations.
 The Supervisory Board is composed of members of the Board of Representatives and comprises six employer representatives, six employee representatives and the Chairman of the Board of Representatives.

-The members of the Board of Representatives and the Supervisory Board are appointed by the Minister for Employment upon the recommendation of the labour market organisations.
+The members of the Board of Representatives and the Supervisory Board, appart from the Chairman, cf. above, are appointed by the Minister for Employment upon the recommendation of the labour market organisations.
 They are appointed for a three-year term with the possibility of reappointment.
 There is no age limit for appointment.
 Both the nominations and the appointment must take into account that the Board of Representatives and the Supervisory Board should have a balanced composition of men and women.
-Further information about the members of the Board of Representatives and the Supervisory Board is found in ATP's annual report and on ATP's website www.atp.dk.
+Further information about the members of the Board of Representatives and the Supervisory Board is found in ATP's annual report and on ATP's website www. atp.dk.